RateSetter and Metro Bank: acquisition completes

 We are also announcing today the closure in 30 days’ time of the 5 Year market, including the investment release request functionality in the 5 Year market.
 All investors with investments in the 5 Year market will receive an email today explaining this and how they can continue to invest in the other markets.

-We will continue to deliver investment release requests as the supply of funds and essential lending allows (aside from the 5 Year market from 14 October).
+We will continue to deliver investment release requests as the supply of funds and essential lending allows.
 We expect the speed of processing investment releases will improve as the essential lending is delivered and we continue to explore potential ways to further speed up the releases, but we ask anyone making new investments to only do so if they do not need early access to their funds for the time being.

 Metro Bank’s stated objective is to be the UK’s best community bank and under its ownership, RateSetter will continue to be at the forefront of delivery for customers.
 The focus of RateSetter will change but we remain committed to serving every one of our existing customers, both investors and borrowers.